dtr-org/unit-e-project/specs/spec_v1.0.md

 This transaction simply needs to provide the correct inputs to the validator’s deposit transaction, and the outputs are as normal.
 We are calling this a separate transaction type mainly for readability and ease of parsing in the blockchain; its functionality is not different from standard transactions.

 * `version` - is used to distinguish this transaction as a separate type.
 Its value is 5 for this transaction type.
-* `Input(s)` - the transaction is going to have only one input and this will be the deposit transaction.
+* `Input(s)` - the transaction is going to have only one input and this will be a deposit, vote or logout transaction.
-  * `TXID` - is the reference to the deposit transaction or the logout transaction.
+  * `TXID` - is the reference to a deposit, vote or logout transaction which output is unspent.
-  * `VOUT` - this should be 0, since the deposit transaction has only one output.
+  * `VOUT` - this should be 0.
   * `ScriptSig` - this should include the proof of the offending votes (see 1.2).
 * `Output` - as a normal transaction the outputs can be multiple but the first output must "burn" using an `OP_RETURN` in the pubkey at least `SLASHING_BURN_FRACTION` of the deposit.
 * `Locktime` - is not used.